dotnet/dotnet-ci/docs/CI-SETUP.md

     * Python
     * Powershell
     * Bash/Shell scripting
-  Let the .NET CI administrators know what will be needed (@mmitche, @tannergooding)
+  Let the .NET CI administrators know what will be needed (@mmitche, netciadmin alias)
   3. Send a PR to dotnet-ci adding your repo to jobs\data\repolist.txt.
-  4. Implement your netci.groovy.
-  5. Ensure your repo is accessible by @dotnet-bot and @mmitche.
+  4. Ensure your repo is accessible by @dotnet-bot and @mmitche.
-  6. Configure repo hooks and services for the CI.
+  5. Configure repo hooks and services for the CI.
 You need two types.
     * A Jenkins (GitHub) services hook.
 Go into the repo settings, click "Webhooks & Services", then click "Add service".
 Type "Jenkins" and select "Jenkins (GitHub plugin)".
 Set the hook URL to http://dotnet-ci.cloudapp.net/github-webhook/
     * Repo hooks for pull requests.
 Go into the repo settings, click "Webhooks & Services", then click "Add webhook".
       - Payload URL: http://dotnet-ci.cloudapp.net/ghprbhook/